kinnison/rust-workshop/session-01.md

 - To do this, let's start with a function to print a verse
 - Encourage them to use u32 or usize for this, since we don't want negative bottles.
+- Explain that we're going to come back and forth between the code and slides
+- Do not go further than writing the function for printing a verse out.

 ---